EvanDaley/advent-of-code-solutions/README.md

 When solving these problems, you always need to read a large input, and iterate over it.

-This repo has an npm command that creates two files for any given day.
+This repo has an npm command that generates a few files for each day so you can immediately start solving the problem.

 To generate the structure of a solution for a day, run
 ```